VijayTheGr8/ReuseRepo/README.md

 ## 1. UI (Angular + Material Design Skin)
    The application uses an out of the box Angular and Material Design skin.
 We used angular cli ng commands to spawn the project.
 See details in [/UI-Angular/README.md](UI-Angular/README.md)

+   [VP] Added thumbnails for articles that have images (images/thumbnail.PNG)

 ## 2. API (NodeJS and ExpressJS)
    Created a shell API using NodeJS by following this [example](https://www.toptal.com/nodejs/secure-rest-api-in-nodejs)